Using a good sleep mask is an effective way to block out light when you can’t control the source, such as when

 The sleep master deluxe sleep mask provides a good balance between comfort and light blocking.
 It‘s made from a soft and breathable satin material which fits snugly around your head.

-The padding wraps all the way around, so the thick strap won’t interfere with your hair like basic eye masks often do.
+The padding wraps all the way around, so the thick strap won’t get tangled in your hair like basic eye masks sometimes do.

-And having the soft, hypoallergenic material all the way around means it shouldn’t irritate your skin, give you strap marks or Velcro irritation.
+And having the soft, hypoallergenic material all the way around means it shouldn’t irritate your skin or leave strap marks.

 It blocks out light very well due to the larger than usual design.
-So when you move your head around, slithers of light aren’t so likely to creep through the edges.
+So when you move your head around, light is less likely to appear around the edges.

 One potential problem is that it might be a little warm to use in hot bedrooms.
-So if you don’t have a thermostat or air conditioning keeping the temperature under control, you might want to try a different eye mask.
+So if you don’t have a good fan or air conditioning keeping the temperature under control, you might want to try a different eye mask.

 Overall, it does a great job of keeping out light whilst still allowing you to sleep comfortably.
 And with this sleep mask, you can rest in the knowledge that your skin and hair will be protected.Buy from Amazon